 A toothpick is your best friend when testing brownies for doneness.
 You’ll want to remove these brownies when your toothpick is covered in moist crumbs; they might even still look ever so slightly underdone in the center.
 The residual heat of the pan will continue to finish cooking them to fudgy perfection, however, so make sure to let them cool completely in the pan.

-To make sure your brownie cups don't stick, either use cupcake liners or spray each individual cup with nonstick cooking spray; I prefer using cooking spray!
-Also, be sure to let the brownie cups cool in the pan.
+To make sure your brownie bites don't stick, either use cupcake liners or spray each individual cup with nonstick cooking spray; I prefer using cooking spray!
+Also, be sure to let the brownie cups cool completely in the pan.
 If you try to remove them too soon, they have the tendency to stick and break apart!

 *Originally posted on May 22, 2018.*

-*Recipe, photos, & post updated on July 20, 2021*
+*Recipe, photos, & post updated on March 10, 2023*

 Ingredients

-For the Brownie Cups:
+For the Brownie Bites:

-- 115 g unsalted butter melted
+- 113 g unsalted butter melted

-- 115 g vegetable oil
+- 120 g vegetable oil

 - 300 g granulated sugar